Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Background and Motivation

+While network operators can control the path their outbound traffic takes, they cannot directly control the path their inbound traffic takes.
+However, BGP poisoning is a traffic engineering technique that allows network operators to indirectly control inbound traffic.
+Poisoning \emph{is not} a standardized behavior in BGP, rather it is a side-effect of the loop detection mechanism mentioned earlier.

-To address the need for remote AS path control, AS-level operators may use \textit{BGP poisoning} to prevent one or more ASes from installing, utilizing, and propagating a particular path~\cite{RAC,KatzBassett:2012gd,Anwar:2015tk}.
-The main component of BGP poisoning works with prepending.
+In detail, AS-level operators may use \textit{BGP poisoning} to prevent one or more ASes from installing, utilizing, and propagating a particular path~\cite{RAC,KatzBassett:2012gd,Anwar:2015tk}.
 The AS utilizing the technique (poisoning AS) determines a set of ASes they want inbound traffic to route around (poisoned ASes).
 In order to do this, the poisoning AS inserts \textit{the poisoned ASNs} into the AS\_PATH.
-According to the BGP specification~\cite{RFC4271}, the poisoned ASes \textit{should} drop the poisoning AS's path because of BGP's loop detection mechanism.
-The poisoning AS must ensure its own ASN is still the origin (i.e. the last ASN in the AS\_PATH) to account for the presence of Route Origin Authorization enforcement~\cite{rfc6483}.
-This technique affects only Internet traffic with a final destination of the poisoning AS.
+According to the BGP specification~\cite{RFC4271}, the poisoned ASes \textit{should} drop the poisoning AS's path because of BGP's aforementioned loop detection mechanism.

 We illustrate BGP poisoning in Figure~\ref{fig:frrp}.
 In~\ref{fig:frrp1}, AS 1 wishes to move the best path of AS 4 to AS 1 off of the link over AS 3.
 Some security-related reasons for this could include avoiding congestion outside the control of the victim AS, attacking censorship circumvention systems, or routing around privacy-compromising regions of the Internet.
 In Figure~\ref{fig:frrp2}, AS 1 will now advertise a new BGP path, but now including the AS to avoid prepended at the end of the advertised path.
 This is the "poisoning" of the link over AS 3 by AS 1.
 This path will then be seen by AS 2 and AS 3.
 In Figure~\ref{fig:frrp3}, this advertisement will propagate past AS 2 to AS 4, but will be \textit{dropped} at AS 3 due to BGP's loop detection mechanism, since AS 3 sees its own AS number on the path.
 Now that AS 3 drops the path, it no longer has a route to AS 1 and will not advertise the path to AS 1 over itself.
 At this point, the new return path swaps to the path via AS 2, completing this poisoning instance.